1960-1979 Timeline

 1975

-The Murray Breweries is sold to Ron Potter who refurbishes it and opens it to the public.
+Frank Blair and his company BCX (the Bendigo Cordial Extract company) sell the Murray Breweries to Bendigo’s Ron Potter who refurbishes the buildings and reopens the ‘Historic Murray Breweries Cellars’ to the public.
+Visitors can taste M.B’s range of drinks at the ‘Cedar Bar’ and view the impressive ‘Beer Label Collection’ (below) and ‘Soda Syphon Collection’.
 Ron, his wife Barbara and their sons Danny and twins Tom and Bill relocate from Bendigo to Beechworth and the family will operate Murray Breweries on Last Street for the next 14 years before selling the business in 1989.

 1975